Successful pitches are the single biggest way to completely up your publishing track record.

-But the sad thing is, it’s also the biggest area in which most aspiring, struggling, and even working writers flounder.
+But the sad thing is, it’s also the biggest area in which most aspiring, struggling, and even working writers with flourishing businesses flounder.

 It’s Not Magic, Rocket Science, or Skill

-Successful pitching is 100% formula, and I’ll talk in detail about what that formula for the structure of the pitch is tomorrow, but people often skip the most important premise.
+Successful pitches is 100% formula, and I’ve talked in detail about what that formula for the structure of the pitch is.
+But people often skip the most important premise.
 It comes long before the pitch is sketched out, the details researched, and the words written.

-Successful pitching is purely a combination of what works all the time with a firm grasp on what is unique about this situation.
+Successful pitches are purely a combination of what works all the time with a firm grasp on what is unique about this situation.

 This is really all you need to know about pitching to knock it out of the park.
 But let’s break it down.